Annie Sage: Post-war career and retirement

 After Sage was demobilised from the AIF in 1947, she became Lady Superintendent of the Women's Hospital, Carlton, and continued with her role as matron-in-chief, Citizen Military Forces part time.
 She was the founding president of the College of Nursing, Melbourne and in 1969 was made an Honorary Fellow.

 Sage was appointed a Commander of the Order of the British Empire (Military Division) in 1951 and retired from the military in 1952.
 Later that year, she stood for pre-selection for the seat of Flinders in the 1952 by-election.
 While she was widely regarded for her role in the Second World War, it was reported at the time that members of the Liberal party felt that "Flinders cannot be won by a woman candidate".
-Sage was not selected, and Flinders went on to be contested by John Rossiter who lost to Keith Ewert (Labour).
+Sage was not selected, and Flinders went on to be contested by John Rossiter who lost to Keith Ewert (Labor).

 Sage died in 1969 in Frankston, Victoria, and was given military honours at her funeral in Springvale.